Professional Rodeo Cowboys Association: National Finals Rodeo

 The top 15 money winners in each PRCA discipline (including the top 15 "headers" and "heelers" in team roping) and the top 15 WPRA barrel racers at the end of the regular season earn a trip to the National Finals Rodeo every December.
 The event is commonly called the National Finals or NFR.
 The inaugural National Finals Rodeo in 1959 took place in Dallas, Texas, and the event would remain there through 1961.
 From 1962 to 1964, the NFR took place in Los Angeles, California.
 From 1965 to 1984, it took place in Oklahoma City, Oklahoma.
 Since 1985, the NFR has been held at the Thomas & Mack Center in Las Vegas, Nevada.
 However, in 2020 due to COVID-19 restrictions in Nevada, the NFR was temporarily moved to Globe Life Field in Arlington, Texas, with a limited and socially distanced crowd for each day of competition.
 The NFR returned to the Thomas & Mack Center in Las Vegas in 2021.

 Rodeo action is held over 10 consecutive days at the National Finals, with the top money winner for the year crowned the year's PRCA World Champion in each discipline at the end of the NFR.
 Because of the large amount of money (10 million dollars) at stake in the NFR, the leaders in each event going into the NFR are often dethroned for the year's championship at that event.

 Broadcasting

-Throughout its history, PRCA events were televised on channels such as NBC, ABC, CBS, ESPN, TNN, Prime Sports, the Outdoor Life Network, the Outdoor Channel, Fox Sports Networks, Great American Country, RFD-TV, MAVTV, and CBS Sports Network.
+Throughout its history, PRCA events were televised on channels such as ABC, NBC, CBS, ESPN, TNN, Prime Sports, the Outdoor Life Network, the Outdoor Channel, Fox Sports Networks, Great American Country, RFD-TV, MAVTV, and CBS Sports Network.

-Since 2020, PRCA events have been televised live on The Cowboy Channel and streamed live on the paywall-subscription-based Cowboy Channel Plus+ app.
-Since March 2023, PRCA events not televised on The Cowboy Channel are televised on The Cowgirl Channel.
+Since 2020, PRCA events have been televised live on The Cowboy Channel and streamed live on the paywall-subscription-based Cowboy+ app.